-He also mentioned a concept that we have only briefly touched upon and that is the long-term treasury yield and how it has important implications for the valuation you should use to determine the relative attractiveness of a company.
+He also mentioned a concept that is rarely touched upon by other gurus—the long-term treasury yield and how it has important implications for valuating a company determining its relative attractiveness as an investment.

 Long-Term Treasury Bonds

-Of course, most people don’t actually pose the question to themselves this way.
-Instead, they may look at shares of Coca-Cola and determine that at a price-to-earnings ratio of 23 (which means an earnings yield of 4.34%) they aren’t willing to invest.
+Most investors don’t consider risk to return this way.
+Instead, they may look at shares of Coca-Cola and determine that at a price-to-earnings ratio of 25.36 (which means an earnings yield of 3.94%) they aren’t willing to invest.

 Or, they may conclude that Coke has growth prospects – whereas the treasury does not – and it has the ability to weather a storm in the event of widespread inflation.
 People are still going to drink soda, even in the midst of a great depression because it is, as the company has pointed out, an “affordable luxury.”